brian-denton/aiden-slack-bot/README.md

 In any channel where the bot is present, mention it to get a response:

 ```
-@aidan What is the weather like today?
+@Aidan What is the weather like today?
-@aidan Can you help me with a coding problem?
+@Aidan Can you help me with a coding problem?
-@aidan Tell me a joke
+@Aidan Tell me a joke
 ```

 ### Direct Messages